 Managing test data

 Copy resources/templates/TestData.xls into resources/data directory and use it to create your first data file.
 Test data is simple a collection of property-value pairs.
 The tricky cases involve compound test data and variables.

+Test Data ID

+The test data ID has to be composed of the following three parts in the order listed below.

+Name of the test data file without the file extension

+A hyphen

+An integer

+Example: File name=”SearchData.xls, the test data ID could be “SearchData-1”, “SearchData-2”, “SearchData-501” etc.

+The system expects unique test data IDs across data files in a project.
+For this reason, the filenames of input data files need to be unique within a project (even if their folder paths are different).

 Compound Test Data

 Any test data can refer to another instance of test data via test data id.
 When entering such value, create a hyperlink with target testDataId as textToDisplay target test data suite as address.
 This is usually done when a page has multiple sections, each represented as a test data.
 For example, a sign up page may have two sections, signin and registration.
 To represent two test data instances, SignUpPageData test suite will have two test data rows, with properties for section element names: